 Any county government may levy 1 to 6 cents per gallon tax on motor fuel sold in the county by majority vote of the county's governing body or voter approval in a countywide referendum.
 In lieu of action by the county, municipal governments within the county can adopt uniform resolutions to initiate a countywide referendum.
 Since 1993, this tax has been imposed on diesel fuel at the rate of 6 cents per gallon in every county as the result of statewide equalization.
-During the 2016 calendar year, all counties will be levying the tax on motor fuel at the maximum rate of 6 cents per gallon, except Franklin that will be levying at 5 cents per gallon.
+During the 2017 calendar year, all counties will be levying the tax on motor fuel at the maximum rate of 6 cents per gallon.